arin-dev/Handwriting-to-Text/README.md

 2. **Open Arduino IDE and Run the Model**:
    - Launch the Arduino IDE and upload/run our model onto the Arduino Nano BLE-33 device.

-3. **Start Writing**:
+3. **Start Writing the capital Alphabets**:
-   - Begin writing with the marker.
+   - Begin writing (only capital Alphabets) with the marker.
 The model will capture acceleration and gyroscope values to predict the letter you are writing.

 ## How to Write